-- Receive the required number of clock hours of training. - For a student to meet state requirements, all clinic classroom practical worksheets must be completed in their entirety. - Satisfactorily pass written and practical exams including Final Phase exams. - Complete the required Milady theory hours. - Pay all tuition costs and/or overtime charges before going to Final Phase.
+- Receive the required number of clock hours of training. - For a student to meet state requirements, all clinic classroom practical worksheets must be completed in their entirety. - 3 Satisfactorily pass written and practical exams. - Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition costs or make satisfactory arrangements for payment of all monies owed to the school.